Prehistoric painting of a line of deers in north Australia

 Migrant Flora and Fauna in Australia

-In north Australia, the Boab Tree was a feature of the desert landscape before the arrival of the British.
+Some of Australia's fauna seems to have African origins.
+For example, in north Australia, the Boab Tree was a feature of the desert landscape before the arrival of the British.
 It is a native of Madagascar.
-In colonial times, a grass known as Kangaroo Grass was common in the landscape.
+Likewise, in colonial times, a grass known as Kangaroo Grass was common in the landscape.
 In Africa, its scientific name is Themed triandra and it is the chief feed source for Africa’s grazing herbivores.
-When British botanist Joseph Banks first explored Australia, he found European plant species such as Couch Grass, Loosestrife, Purslane, and Self-heal.
-Later botanists have discovered that hundreds of plants found in Australia are also found in Africa and Asia.

 It is not clear how the plants spread.
 Birds have always migrated back and forth between nth Australia and Asia and could have spread seeds.
 Admittedly Africa is a bit far from Australia for a bird to fly on one stomach so perhaps some seeds might have just been taken by human migrants.

-Just as plants have spread, so have animals.
-The Keelback snake is the only native snake with immunity to the poison of the cane toad.
+While plants have spread from Africa, animals have spread from Asia.
+For example, the Keelback snake is the only native Australian snake with immunity to the poison of the cane toad.
 The immunity is a legacy of its evolution in Asia where its ancestor fed upon poisoness toads.
-The Bush and Water rat are two rodents that are native to Australia, but originally came from Asia around 2,000,000 years ago.
+Likewise, the Bush and Water rat are two rodents that are native to Australia, but originally came from Asia around 2,000,000 years ago.
 How they arrived is a mystery.
 Perhaps they clung to logs washed out to sea and then onto Australia.

 The Dingo is believed to have arrived in Australia around 3,000 years ago.
 There is a theory that feral cats might have arrived at the same time but either died out or only had a minor presence in what was then a more hostile ecosystem containing Tasmanian Tigers and Tasmanian Devils.
 In nth America today, the cat is confined to urban areas because it is hunted by the cayote in rural areas.
 3,000 years ago, Australia would have been more hostile to the cat than nth America is today.

 As well as foreign flora and fauna reaching Australia, Australian flora and fauna has reached foreign countries.
 The Koa tree in Hawaii is descended from the Australian wattle.
 Australian Hopbush is found in America, Africa and India.
-In regards to ajnimals, marsupials are found in Papua New Guinea and Indonesia.
 In addition, the Komodo Dragon is believed to have evolved in Australia and migrated to island of Komodo 900,000 years ago.

 The lengthy flow of flora and fauna back and forth between Australia and other countries pose some questions about why some species took hold but some did not.
-For example, if prehistory humans brought dogs, rats and even snakes to Australia, why didn’t they bring major agricultural animals such as pigs or chickens?
+For example, if humans brought dogs with them in their canoes from India, why didn't they bring pigs when walking overland from Papua New Guinea?
 Furthermore, why didn’t they bring a major agricultural crop such as rice, wheat or fruit bearing trees?
 Even if humans didn’t, why didn’t birds disperse the seeds?
-If the Boab tree and Kangaroo grass could reach Australia from Africa, why couldn't wheat or rice reach Australia from Asia?
-If humans brought dogs with them in their canoes from India, why didn't they bring pigs when walking overland from Papua New Guinea?
+If the Boab tree and Kangaroo grass could reach Australia from Africa, why couldn't rice reach Australia from Asia or sweet potatoe from Papua New Guinea?

 Fruit bearing trees would also have struggled to compete.
 They don’t recover quickly from fire and their lush leaves are prized by Australian fauna that don’t like the toxic eucalyptus.
 Native fauna would have eaten the trees to extinction.
 Wheat and rice fields would have likewise struggled in the face of native marsupials that could easily jump fences erected to keep them out.